 Linen services staff

-Linen services staff make sure that hospital departments have stocks of clean uniforms and linen, such as sheets and towels.
+Linen services staff are the hidden heroes of the NHS.
+They make sure that hospital departments have stocks of clean uniforms and linen, such as sheets and towels, for patients.

-Clean linen is an important part of healthcare as soiled linen that has not been cleaned correctly can spread infection.
+Clean linen is an important part of healthcare.
+It has to be cleaned correctly to reduce the spread of infection.

 There are various roles within linen services.